RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-11-14_Woke_word_censored.md

 1. I posted the comment message without the final sentence, it was published.

-2. I even got 1 upvote on the message,which I can see, 2 points total in including my own self-upvote.
+2. I even got 1 upvote on the message, which I can see, 2 points total in including my own self-upvote.

 3. I edited the message 3  minutes later and added the final sentence

-4. The message was removed from publication / censored.
+4. The instant my edit was saved to server, the comment message was removed from publication / censored.

-5. I reaalized on this one which keyword triggered the automatic unpublishing.
-I duplicated the message by changing  "Woke" to "W0ke" with zero, that was published.
+5. I reaalized on this one specific comment which keyword triggered the automatic unpublishing.
+I duplicated the message (fresh new comment  at root of thread tree) except changing "Woke" to "W0ke" with zero, that was published.
+Bypassing the unpublish keyword filters.

 https://old.reddit.com/r/pluribustv/comments/1ox9utd/theory_the_reason_why_they_will_move_heaven_and/novslr4/